-UnitedHealth Group is committed to the integrity of its records, books and financial reporting.
-Employees are responsible for ensuring that all books, records and accounting are accurate and complete and properly reflect the actual transaction or event recorded.
-U.S. securities laws impose specific obligations on each director or employee involved in the Company's financial disclosure process, including the Senior Financial Officers.
-The Senior Financial Officers and individuals who assist them in the disclosure processes must be familiar with and comply with all controls and procedures that ensure that public reports and documents filed with the Securities and Exchange Commission meet the Company's obligations under U.S. securities laws and rules.
+UnitedHealth Group is committed to the integrity of its records, books, and financial and other reporting.
+Employees are responsible for ensuring that all books, records, accounting, and reporting are accurate and complete, and properly reflect the actual transaction event recorded and are retained according to Company policy.
+In addition, U.S. securities laws impose specific obligations on each director or employee involved in the Company's financial disclosure process, including the Senior Financial Officers.
+The Senior Financial Officers and the individuals who assist them in the disclosure processes must be familiar with and comply with all controls and procedures that ensure that public reports and documents filed with the U.S. Securities and Exchange Commission meet the Company's obligations under U.S. securities laws and rules.